-The common requirements in a Combined Honors program are the same as for other Honors programs (refer to \$43.6).
+The common requirements in a Combined Honors program are the same as for other Honors programs (refer to §43.6).

-The requirement in Classics is a minimum of $\bigstar 36$ in CLASS and/or GREEK and/or LATIN.
-CLASS 500 or a Combined Honors Essay, INT D 520, may be included for $\bigstar 3$ of the minimum $\bigstar 36$.
+The requirement in Classics is a minimum of $\bigstar36$ in CLASS and/or GREEK and/or LATIN, with at least $\bigstar18$ at the 300-level or above, including at least $\bigstar6$ at the 400-level.
+The Honors Essay (CLASS 500, GREEK 500, or LATIN 500) or a Combined Honors Essay, INT D 520, may be included for $\bigstar3$ of the minimum $\bigstar36$ .
 Interested students must consult the Honors Advisor in Classics.
 Honors Advisors in both disciplines must be in agreement about the program.
 Students must satisfy Honors requirements for promotion and graduation in each discipline.